hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `region` (string) - The region in which to launch the instance.
 Defaults to to the region hosting the specified `zone`.

+-   `service_account_email` (string) - The service account to be used for launched instance.
+Defaults to the project's default service account.

 -   `scopes` (array of strings) - The service account scopes for launched instance.
     Defaults to: